-“Lily died the day we signed the escrow papers," Theo Parker writes of his bride and the bed-and-breakfast they'd just bought in the picturesque coastal town of Cambria.
-He was driving the day they crashed into an oncoming car, killing Lily instantly.
-Theo soon learns he can no more bring his beautiful new wife back than he can kill the guilt that’s eating his soul – or the thing that’s haunting his new home.Making the best of his recuperation from the car accident, Theo and his property manager, the dowdy and troubled Eleanor Gacy, begin to investigate strange occurrences in Monroe House, the bed-and-breakfast.
-As they do, both Theo and Eleanor start to see a bit of hope for a chance at redemption, and maybe even a new beginning.
+At the publisher's request, this title is being sold without Digital Rights Management software (DRM) applied.A novel of love, redemption, and second chances.
+"Lily died the day we signed the escrow papers," Theo Parker writes of his bride and of Monroe House, the bed-and-breakfast they'd just bought in the picturesque coastal town of Cambria.
+Theo soon learns he can no more bring his beautiful wife back than he can kill the thing that haunts his new home.
+Riddled with guilt but making the best of his recuperation from the car accident that killed Lily, Theo and his property manager, dowdy Eleanor Gacy, begin to investigate strange occurrences in Monroe House.
+And as they do, both Theo and Eleanor begin to see a bit of hope for a second chance at love and redemption.